 Campaign against Climate Change AGM

-As this is our AGM we will be electing members of the steering group of the campaign.
+As part of our AGM, we elect members of the steering group of the campaign.
 The steering group meets around 5 times a year and is responsible for the strategic direction and financial management of the Campaign against Climate Change.
-Members also contribute actively to the campaign according to their own skills and interests.
-There are five formal roles within the group - chair, vice chair, secretary, treasurer, and international secretary - and a maximum of 12 other members will be elected.
+Steering group members should support the general approach of the campaign, represent across the group as a whole a diversity of experience, skills and interests and have enough time to be able to contribute some practical help between meetings.

 If you wish to stand for the campaign's steering group, or one of the officer positions (Chair, Treasurer or Secretary) you will need to send your name, with the names of your proposer and seconder (who should also be campaign members) to firstname.lastname@example.org by 23rd January.
 Any members who are interested in joining the steering group and would like to know more about what is involved are welcome to email before then for an informal chat.

 Any motions submitted (they should be brief) also need a proposer and seconder and should be submitted by the same deadline.

 11.20-12.30: Campaign against Climate Change trade union group AGM.

 As well as the formal business of the AGM, we'll be discussing:

 Attacks on the right to strike: This is a crucial time for the trade union movement - how can we stand in solidarity with those standing up for the services we all depend on and defend the right to strike - we'll do a quick online solidarity action and encourage everyone who can to join protests on 1 February.

 When are climate jobs not climate jobs?
 The UK's climate plans have been rejected as inadequate in a court case last year.
 There is much less awareness that some of the technologies they depend on are not 'green' at all.
 Hear about plans for the Humber cluster including CCS, hydrogen and biomass and discuss how we can help fight greenwash.